-2. Decide on Print Specifics
+2. Decide On Print Specifics

 After you get to know your clients and study their behavior when it comes to products and services, decide on print specifics.
 This means you can decide on what exactly you want to offer when it comes to prints.
-This includes sizes, number of prints, and more.
+This includes sizes, the number of prints, and more.
 With the research you have from your clients, ask yourself a few questions, such as:

 - How many prints did your clients purchase last year?

 - What size prints did your clients purchase?